vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 ## Amazon Web Services Route 53 Example

 This example guides you through setting up the ExternalDNS package with the AWS Route 53 DNS service.
-This example builds on the instructions for [Setting Up ExternalDNS for Serivce on AWS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md).
+This example is based on the instructions for Setting Up ExternalDNS for Services on AWS in the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md).

 ### Before you begin
 Ensure you have met the following prerequisites: